vinodsinghjnu/vinodsinghjnu.github.io/_teaching/2017-spring-teaching-2.md

 location: "New Delhi, India"
 ---

- **Applications of R-programming in Statistics**
+ **Application of R-programming in Statistics**:
-I worked as a teaching-assistant for this course.
-The objective of the course was to understand the statistical distribuions of the data and their applications with the help of R-programming.
+   - Implementation of linear algebric operations in R.
+   - Statistical distribuions of the data.
+   - Estimating data ditribution parameters from the data.
+   - Comparing distributions.